-Examines the cognitive social and development of children B-2 and explores a of developmentally range responsive pedagogies that help young children to grow, learn and develop through meaningful, integrated, interdisciplinary learning experiences.
+Examines the cognitive and social development of children B-2 and explores a range of developmentally responsive pedagogies that help young children to grow, learn and develop through meaningful, integrated, interdisciplinary learning experiences.
 Intended for Education major juniors, seniors, and postgrads.
 According to New York State teacher certification requirements (8/2015), graduates granted an Initial Teaching Certificate from New York State who complete 6 credits of early childhood coursework with a C or better may be able to extend their teaching certificate to include B-2 through the Individual Evaluation for Additional Classroom Teaching Certificate pathway.
 Restricted to Houghton University Education majors who have completed juniorlevel coursework in the major and graduates of Houghton's Education program.
 Any other enrollees must receive permission from the instructor.
-Required for B-6 and B-12 certificates.